Home | Browse Topics | Jobs, benefits & flats | Tenancy and housing | Giving notice to end an indefinite (“periodic”) tenancy

 Residential Tenancies Act 1986, ss 12, 51, 54, Sched 1A

-The landlord can’t end the tenancy in retaliation against you because you exercised your rights as a tenant or because they’re discriminating against you (for example, if they’ve given you notice because they’ve found out that you and your co-tenant are a same-sex couple).
-Discriminating against you is illegal.
+The landlord can’t end the tenancy to get back at you because you exercised your rights as a tenant, or because they’re discriminating against you (for example, if they’ve given you notice because they’ve found out that you and your co-tenant are queer).

 In those cases, you can go to the Tenancy Tribunal to get them to declare that the landlord’s notice isn’t legally valid.
 The Tribunal can also order the landlord to award you “damages” of up to $4,000 for this.